VarthiniB/AcumaticaNiceLabelIntegration/README.md

 This project contains source code and the Project for showcasing the NiceLabel integration with Acumatica

-The file can be utilized as any other Acumatica Customization Project and can published.
+The file can be utilized as a Acumatica Customization Project steps to publish are below.

 Steps to publish the customization.